chebbi603/ui-gen-backend/docs/nest-contract-validation.md

 - Keep `routes` in sync with `pages` — a missing `pageId` produces an error.
 - Inline `validation` keys outside the supported set are flagged as warnings.
 - For icons: use `assets.icons.mapping` to map icon names referenced in pages.

+## Version and Thresholds Requirement (2025-11-05)

+- `version` is now required at the top level and must be a non-empty string.
+Semver formatting (e.g., `"1.0.0"`) is recommended and used by the backend when stamping generated contracts.
+- `thresholds` is now required and must be an object whose values are numeric.
+The validator produces warnings for any non-numeric entries under `thresholds`.
+- Generation and fallbacks ensure `version` and `thresholds` are present before validation and persistence.

 ## Files